‘Bold And The Beautiful’ Spoilers For Monday, August 6: Liam Confronts Steffy About Proposing To Hope [Video]

-Bold and the Beautiful spoilers for Monday, August 6 reveal that some shockers are in store as Brooke (Katherine Kelly Lang) cannot believe the news that her daughter is telling her, while Liam (Scott Clifton) will confront his ex about the decision she made on his behalf.
+The Bold and the Beautiful spoilers for Monday, August 6 reveal that some shockers are in store as Brooke (Katherine Kelly Lang) cannot believe the news that her daughter is telling her, while Liam (Scott Clifton) will confront his ex about the decision she made on his behalf.
 The Bold and the Beautiful preview video shows that Steffy’s (Jacqueline MacInnes Wood) actions have everyone in a tailspin as to her motivation for letting Liam go.

-Friday’s cliffhanger episode had B&B hanging on the edge of their seats when Hope (Annika Noelle) walked into a private conversation between Steffy and Liam.
+Friday’s cliffhanger episode had B&B fans hanging on the edge of their seats when Hope (Annika Noelle) walked into a private conversation between Steffy and Liam.
 Against everyone’s expectations, Steffy remained calm and invited Hope in as the discussion also pertained to her.
-Later on, she stunned audiences when she took off the ring that Liam gave to her when he proposed marriage.
+Later on, she stunned audiences again when she took off the ring that Liam gave to her when he proposed marriage.
 She put it on Hope’s finger and gave them her blessing to get married.
-She said that they needed to be better examples than their parents were to them for the sake of their children, and that she was taking herself out of the equation.
+She said that they needed to be better examples than their parents were to them, for the sake of their children, and that she was taking herself out of the equation.
 She told Liam that Hope was all his.

 “Steffy proposed to you, for Liam?”